IBM/build-knowledge-base-with-domain-specific-documents/README.md

 The composite pattern provides a methodology to build a knowledge graph from documents.
 The Composite code pattern has been designed to give a detailed description to developers who are keen on building the domain specific Knowledge graph.
 The Code Pattern covers and addresses all the aspects to it, right from the challenges that one can come across while building the knowledge graph and how to resolve them,  how to fine tuning this code pattern to meet their requirements.

-This Code pattern makes use of the [Watson NLU](https://natural-language-understanding-demo.ng.bluemix.net/), [Extend Watson text Classification](https://developer.ibm.com/code/patterns/extend-watson-text-classification/) Code Pattern to augment the entities picked by nlu, and [Watson Document Corelation](https://developer.ibm.com/code/patterns/watson-document-correlation/) from different sources to augment the relations picked by NLU.
+This Code pattern makes use of the [Watson NLU](https://natural-language-understanding-demo.ng.bluemix.net/), [Extend Watson text Classification](https://developer.ibm.com/code/patterns/extend-watson-text-classification/) Code Pattern to augment the entities picked by nlu, and [Watson Document Correlation](https://developer.ibm.com/code/patterns/watson-document-correlation/) from different sources to augment the relations picked by NLU.
 To convert the docx files to html using python package mammoth.
 Basically, It makes the best of both the worlds- rule based and dynamic Watson NLU.
 Then the results are filtered to meet the needs of that domain.

 In this Pattern we will demonstrate:

 * Extracting the information from the documents- free-floating text and Table text.
-* Cleaning the data](https://developer.ibm.com/code/patterns/extend-watson-text-classification/) pattern to extract entities from documents
+* [Cleaning the data](https://developer.ibm.com/code/patterns/extend-watson-text-classification/) pattern to extract entities from documents
-* Use [Watson Document Corelation](https://developer.ibm.com/codetterns/watson-document-correlation/) pattern to extract relationships between entities*
+* Use [Watson Document Correlation](https://developer.ibm.com/codetterns/watson-document-correlation/) pattern to extract relationships between entities*
 * Build a knowledge base(graph) from it.
 /pa
 What make the Code Pattern valuable is its ability to process the tables in docx files along free-floating text and then showcasing the entire strategy on how to make use of both the results of the real-time analysis by Watson NLU and rules defined by a Subject matter expert or Domain expert.